-We are updating our Volunteer Orientation program and will be considering volunteer candidates for most positions after January 2017.
 If you have submitted a Volunteer Application, thank you for your interest!
 You will be invited to an orientation meeting when they are scheduled.
 If you would like your name to be added to the waiting list to be invited to future orientation meetings, please complete and return this Volunteer Application.

 In general, we ask potential volunteers to complete and return the application form; attend the 2-hour orientation meeting at the Make-A-Wish office; and then, successfully complete an interview, criminal background check, and specific job-related training.

 What are you looking for in a volunteer?

 Volunteers must be positive, outgoing, and passionate about children and our mission.
 It is important that volunteers work well in a team environment.
 In addition, we seek volunteers who are open-minded, creative, professional, flexible, and willing to make themselves available for volunteer opportunities.